padre-lab-eu/pypads-examples/notebook_examples/README.md

 - MONGO_USER=pypads
 - MONGO_URL=mongodb://www.padre-lab.eu:2222
 - MONGO_PW=XXXXXXXXXXXXXXXXXXXXXXXXX

-### Decision Tree
-A simple Decision Tree experiment using the scikit-learn classifier.
-It shows logging of metrics automatically by PyPads and retrieving them once the experiment is done.

-### MLP Classifier
-An MLP classifier using the scikit-learn MLP algorithm.
-The dataset loading and splitting steps are similar to that of the Decision Tree Classifier.

-### SVC
-A simple example containing a Support Vector Classifier.
-This is similar to the other scikit-learn classier notebooks.

 ### Custom Dataset
 Users mostly need datasets other than scikit-learn datasets.
 In this example, a custom dataset is created, split into